LieuweJ/smelly-mars-rover/typescript/backlog.md

 - Rename direction in roverState
 - Rename command params in rover.go
 - Rename params in rover.constructor
+- Use Enum for coordinates
+- Use Enum for commands

 Not doing:
 - add README with docs (already in main root of project)